This document will help you learn about logging in NBomber tests, options to configure, and introduce Serilog logger and sinks.

 You can also use NBomber CLI to dynamically specify file path to the infrastructure config.

 Serilog supports many data storages to save your logs.
-You can check this list.
-But the most used is Elasticsearch.
+But the most popular solution for loggs is Elasticsearch and Serilog logger support it via Elasticsearch sink.
 Let's try to integrate our NBomber with Elasticsearch to ship our logs there and be able to analyze them using full-text search or aggregation queries.

 You should have installed Elasticsearch database.
-If you don't have you can use Docker setup.
+If you don't have it, you can use environment bootstrap via Docker setup.

-For more information about Elasticsearch sink configuration, please use this link.
+Also, you can configure Elasticsearch sink via the infrastructure configuration file.
+For more information about Elasticsearch sink configuration, please follow this link.